mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/tunnel-cli/index.md

 ### Managed cluster service

-For these sections, we require a service to run on the managed cluster.
+These sections require a service to run on the managed cluster.

 As an example, start the following service: